Under Armour price target raised to $11 from $8 at Truist

-Truist raised the firm’s price target on Under Armour (UAA) to $11 from $8 and keeps a Hold rating on the shares.
-The shares were up over 30% today as a “meaningful” Q2 beat and a more upbeat profitability outlook showcased the solid momentum they’re building as management works to elevate the company’s brand positioning, the analyst tells investors in a research note.
-The firm added that it is “encouraged” by the company’s progress on its strategic turnaround efforts, though it continues to believe that visibility into durable brand/product improvements remains limited.
+Truist analyst Joseph Civello raised the firm’s price target on Under Armour (UAA) to $11 from $8 and keeps a Hold rating on the shares.
+The company reported a meaningful Q2 earnings beat, with a more upbeat profitability outlook showcasing its solid momentum being made to elevate Under Armour’s brand positioning, the analyst tells investors in a research note.
+Truist adds however that the visibility into durable brand and product improvements for Under Armour remains limited.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>